OneIdentity/SafeguardPowerBI/SafeguardSessions/README.md

 ## References

-- [One Identity Safeguard for Priviledged Sessions]
+- [One Identity Safeguard for Privileged Sessions]
-- [Technical documents for One Identity Safeguard for Priviledged Sessions]
+- [Technical documents for One Identity Safeguard for Privileged Sessions]
 - [Releases] of the Power BI Connector
 - [License] of the Power BI Connector
 - [Contribution] to the Power BI Connector